 EMU Trains Need Reconfiguration

-On June 6, 2019, the Caltrain board unanimously approved the layout below for electric multiple unit (EMU) bike cars is 36 bike spaces in the lower level of the bike car with seven folding seats, three of which are in the same location as wheelchair space.
+On June 6, 2019, the Caltrain board unanimously approved the layout below for electric multiple unit (EMU) bike cars: 36 bike spaces in the lower level of the bike car with 7 folding seats, 3 of which are in the same location as wheelchair space.

-Most bikes-on-board passengers would have to go upstairs to the mezzanine level or the upper level to find a seat, completely out of view of bicycles.
-Passengers would not be able to guard against bike theft nor be available to assist in re-stacking bikes according to destination to smooth boarding and exiting.
+Most bikes-on-board passengers will have to go upstairs to the mezzanine level or the upper level to find a seat, completely out of view of bicycles.
+Passengers will not be able to guard against bike theft nor be available to assist in re-stacking bikes according to destination to smooth boarding and exiting.
 In 2015, the board unanimously approved more bike capacity on electric trains at the ratio of 8 to 1 seats-to-bike-spaces.
 This new layout has 72 bike spaces per seven-car EMU train, a ratio of 9.4 to 1, breaking Caltrain’s promise to the public

-We offer an alternative layout, as shown below, but Caltrain staff completely ignored our input.
+We offered an alternative layout, as shown below, but Caltrain staff completely ignored our input.

 This configuration distributes bikes and seats among four bike cars for faster boarding and exiting.
 Seats within view of bikes deter bike theft and help keep trains on time.
-With four bike cars, trains would have 80 bike spaces, a ratio of 8.3:1.
+With four bike cars, trains would have 80 bike spaces, a ratio of 8.3 to 1.
 Another viable alternative is bikes in every car.
 More drawings can be found here.

 Inadequate Bike Capacity Costs Caltrain Ridership and Revenue

 People with bicycles are the only customers denied service (bumped) while everyone else is allowed to board the train.
 As a result, bike boardings have fallen off while walk-on boardings continue to increase.
 Inadequate bike capacity cost Caltrain over $3 million in lost ticket revenue in 2018 alone.References can be found in this report.